PacketFence Clustering Guide

 12.4.1.
 Backups

 Re-importable backups will be taken during the upgrade process.
-We highly encourage you to perform snapshots of all the virtual machines prior to the upgrade if possible.
+We highly perform snapshots of all the virtual machines prior to the upgrade if possible.

 12.4.2.
 Disabling the auto-correction of configuration

 The PacketFence clustering stack has a mechanism that allows configuration conflicts to be handled accross the servers.
-This will come in conflict with your upgrade, so you should disable it.
+This will come in conflict with the upgrade, so disable it.

-In order to do so, go in Configuration→System Configuration→Maintenance and disable the Cluster Check task.
+In order to do so, go to Configuration → System Configuration → Maintenance and disable the Cluster Check task.

 Once this is done, restart pfcron on all nodes using: